cclauss/estimating-wifi/doc/adr/0005-auth-pipeline.md

 Without authentication a requester sends a GET or POST to the API and then the API passes the request to the database to process.

-While this is good for a private system, it is not safe for a public system so it requires the implementation of authentication using a method to authenticate the requestor.
+While this is good for a private system, it is not safe for a public system so it requires the implementation of authentication using a method to authenticate the requester.

 ## Decision